sturdy-dev/codeball-action/README.md

   pull-requests: write
 ```

+### Forks and public repositories

+GitHub does not offer (and reasonably so) a way for Pull Requests from a fork to a public repository to run with "write" permissions to the parent repository.

+If you want to use Codeball on a public repository, install the ["Codeball AI Writer"](https://github.com/apps/codeball-ai-writer) app on the parent repository.
+This allows the Codeball Action to use the permissions from the app as a fallback if the action is running without write permissions.

 ### Forks and private repositories

-By default, pull requests from a fork does not have "write" permissions when running in GitHub Actions, and those Pull Requests can not be approved or labeled.
+By default, Pull Requests from a fork does not have "write" permissions when running in GitHub Actions, and those Pull Requests can not be approved or labeled.

+The easiest workaround to this issue is to install the ["Codeball AI Writer"](https://github.com/apps/codeball-ai-writer) app (see instructions for how to use Codeball on a public repository).

-If you're using forks from a private repository, and want to use Codeball on Pull Requests created from a fork.
-Enable "Send write tokens to workflows from fork pull requests" on the repository ([docs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#enabling-workflows-for-private-repository-forks)).
+Alternatively, you can enable "Send write tokens to workflows from fork pull requests" on the repository ([docs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#enabling-workflows-for-private-repository-forks)) via GitHub.